gatsbyjs/gatsby/examples/using-remark/src/pages/2017-01-02---responsive-images-and-iframes/index.md

 ![](max-boettinger-288448.jpg)

-Okay, nice!
+### Okay, nice!
 But what about GIFs?

-Sadly, [Sharp](https://github.com/lovell/sharp) – the library that does the actual image processing for us – is not able to write out the GIF file format.
-We will just copy them over for you, instead:
+Sadly, [Sharp](https://github.com/lovell/sharp) – the library that does the actual image processing for us in [gatsby-plugin-sharp][5] – is not able to write out the GIF file format.
+We will just copy them over for you, instead, and also do that with SVGs.

 An animated GIF of the Select2 Logo: ![Select2 Logo animation](select2-logo.gif)